Lucretia/clog/learn/03_evolution.md

 #<PACKAGE "CLOG-USER">
 ```

-I tend to use keywords[^4], but to each their own.
+I tend to use keywords, but to each their own[^4].
 Your Lisp image is your little creation.

-It is a good practice though to fully qualify IN-PACKAGE with it's home package CL.
+It is a good practice though to fully qualify ```IN-PACKAGE``` with it's home package CL.
 Let see why:

 ```lisp
 CLOG-USER> (in-package :keyword)